 Usually, these permanent motorcycle helmet locks are attached directly to the frame.
 They use a two-part clamp that you wrap around a tubular section of your frame and secure them together with a pair of one-way bolts.
 These bolts are designed to be screwed in, and can’t be unscrewed (in theory).
 It’s important that you check that you’re happy with the lock location before using the bolts; check how the helmet would be secured, how it would hang, and the overall ergonomics of it all before fastening the bolts.
 Otherwise, you’ll be left with a lock that you don’t like, and the only sure way to remove it would be with an angle grinder.

 Some permanent motorcycle helmet locks use existing fixtures, such as the license plate holder, or other existing bolt holes to make installation nice and easy.
 Every product is different, so it’s important to follow the manufacturer’s instructions properly.
-Don’t throw those instructions in the trash straight away!
-If you install a product incorrectly, it won’t be effective at doing its job.
+Don’t throw those instructions in the trash straight away.
+If you install a product incorrectly, it’ll be your only way to figure out what you did wrong.

 Frequently Asked Questions

 How do I lock helmet to a motorcycle seat?

 Depending on what type of motorcycle you ride, this can be really easy or quite difficult.
 The most common way of locking a motorcycle helmet to a seat is to open the seat, and while it’s popped up, put one of your helmet’s chin strap clasps in the recess underneath the seat.
 All you have to do is pop the seatback down until it locks into place, and it should be holding on to your helmet securely.
 This isn’t a great way to keep your helmet safe though.
 A thief could simply cut your helmet strap and you’re left helmet-less.
 There are other ways, but this is the most common way to lock your helmet to your seat.

 How does a helmet lock work on a motorcycle?